Owner/

 Image courtesy of Sipsco

-There many kinds of structural insulated panel systems, including the above mentioned vertical shotcrete ones.
-Instead of cement used as a skin over the insulation, other systems mostly use oriented strand board (OSB) onto which the finished surfaces can be attached.
+There many kinds of structural insulated panel systems, mostly using oriented strand board (OSB) onto which the finished surfaces can be attached.
 The insulating core is typically EPS or polyurethane foam, but SIP's manufactured with MEPS is preffereable because the process does not emit ozone-depleting gas.
 The advantages of these systems are that they are air tight, well insulating (dependng on the type and thickness of the insulation) and easy to install.
 Also the panels can be used as insulated roof components.
 It is estimated that a SIP building might use 30% less wood than a conventionally framed one.

 One disadvantage of these wood-clad panels is that they don't provide any thermal mass as part of their composition.
 While SIPs with EPS cores will burn, it has been demonstrated that they remain structurally sound for a lenthy period during a fire and do not emit fumes any more hazardous than those of wood products.
 Another possible concern is with insects or rodents nesting in the insulation since this can be an ideal habitat for them.
 One last concern is that a well-constructed SIP structure is practically hermetically sealed, which means that the walls are not breathable; for this reason they require some sort of mechanical ventilation system for healthful habitation.